-Cologne in Germany is one of the most famous cities you’ll visit on your Rhine cruise and its most celebrated attraction is its magnificent cathedral, the Dom, a true architectural gem and World Heritage Site which is sure to leave a lasting impression on you.
+Cologne in Germany is one of the most famous cities you’ll visit on your Rhine cruise and its most celebrated attraction is its magnificent cathedral, the Dom, a true architectural gem and UNESCO World Heritage Site which is sure to leave a lasting impression on you.
 Explore the old town, the docks and other key attractions such as St Martin’s Church, The Botanical Gardens and Hohenzollern Bridge, where couples go to attach padlocks to one of its fences as a sign of their commitment.

-Visit Strasbourg and you’ll discover a city influenced by both French and German cultures which offers a wealth of artistic, architectural and historic attractions.
+Visit Strasbourg and you’ll discover a city influenced by both French and German cultures which offer a wealth of artistic, architectural and historic attractions.
 The city is home to the official seat of the European Parliament, a visit to which often forms part of Strasbourg shore excursions.
-You’ll also explore the city’s famous Notre Dame Cathedral and perhaps take a stroll around La Petite France, a beautiful cobblestoned area of quant medieval buildings and restaurants.
+You’ll also explore the city’s famous Notre Dame Cathedral and perhaps take a stroll around La Petite France, a beautiful cobblestoned area of quaint medieval buildings and restaurants.

 Heidelberg and Speyer

 Situated across the Rhine from each other, Heidelberg and Speyer are popular ports of call to visit in a single day on your Rhine cruise.
 Heidelberg lies a little way down the Neckar River, one of the Rhine’s tributaries and the journey to it will reward you with some stunning views of the Neckar River Valley.
-The city itself is home to Germany’s oldest university, a stunning castle and an historic old town.
-Speyer, meanwhile, boasts its own World Heritage Site in the form of its captivating 11thcentury cathedral, which is a must-see.
+The city itself is home to Germany’s oldest university, a stunning castle and a historic old town.
+Speyer, meanwhile, boasts its own UNESCO World Heritage Site in the form of its captivating 11thcentury cathedral, which is a definite must-see.
 If you find yourself with a little more time to spend in Speyer, then the impressive Technik Museum is a fascinating home to all things automotive.